CUBRID/cubrid-manual/en/sql/query/show.rst

 SHOW EXEC STATISTICS
 ====================

-The **SHOW EXEC STATISTICS** statement outputs statistics information of executing query.
+It shows statistics information of executing query.

 *   To start collecting **@collect_exec_stats** statistics information, configure the value of session variable **@collect_exec_stats** to 1; to stop, configure it to 0.